jeremybatesDC/vueGridBaseballCard/README.md

 ### 2nd release

+retry gum mix blend mode -- there was problem on ios when background color dark

 the placeholder for 0 is grey again why?

 have one color function becuase there's double the needed amount of js i think